A FEW WORDS ABOUT DOUG . . .

 2015 CHRISTMAS COMMISSION FROM SISTER CELINE

-A HOLIDAY HONOR ~ In 2015, Sister Celine invited me to design the order's annual Christmas ornament and card.
+A HOLIDAY HONOR In 2015, Sr. Celine invited me to design the order's annual Christmas ornament and card.
 Each year, this task was always awarded to a different Holy Names province and in 2015, the honor fell to the Pacific Northwest Chapter, so Sister Celine tried something new.

 Since the program began in 1994, a Holy Names Sisiter had always designed the artwork, but at Sister Celine's request, I became the first and only secular alum to contribute to this special tradition.
 It was a bittersweet honor as who knew she had only a couple of Christmases left to celebrate?